-Air Force 'failed' to flag Texas shooter
+Air Force 'failed' to flag Texas gunman

 Police said he died from what appeared to be a self-inflicted gunshot wound after being chased by armed bystanders.

-Kelley, 26, was also shot in his leg and torso by a citizen, the regional director for the Texas Department of Public Safety, Freeman Martin, was quoted as saying by the Associated Press.
+Kelley was also shot in his leg and torso by a citizen, the regional director for the Texas Department of Public Safety, Freeman Martin, was quoted as saying by the Associated Press.

-In a statement on Monday, the Air Force said: "Initial information indicates that [Devin] Kelley's domestic violence offense was not entered into the National Criminal Information Center database by the Holloman Air Force Base Office of Special Investigations."
+In a statement, the Air Force said: "Initial information indicates that [Devin] Kelley's domestic violence offense was not entered into the National Criminal Information Center database by the Holloman Air Force Base Office of Special Investigations."

 It said it was now - together with the Department of Defense - investigating the handling of Kelley's criminal records.

-Texas Governor Greg Abbott earlier said Kelley should not legally have been allowed to own a firearm, after having been denied a gun owner's permit by the state.
+Texas Governor Greg Abbott earlier said Kelley, 26, should not legally have been allowed to own a firearm, after having been denied a gun owner's permit by the state.

 Kelley bought the rifle from the Academy Sports + Outdoors shop in San Antonio.
+The store issued a statement sending "deep condolences" to the victims' families.

 Mother-in-law argument